singlelink-co/Singlelink/readme.md

 </h1>

 <h3 align="center">
-    <a href="https://singlelink.co">Singlelink</a> is the open-source micro-site platform.
+    <a href="https://singlelink.co">Singlelink</a> is the open-source micro-site platform & Linktree alternative.
 </h3>

 <br>